Parent page: Configuration

-With the database and its constituent table connections established, its contents are viewable under the Data tab, which can be used as a guide to mapping the database fields to the NEXUS Server Part Source fields.
+With the database and its constituent table connections established, its contents are viewable under the Data tab, which can be used as a guide to mapping the database fields to the Workspace Part Source fields.

 The Data tab provides a direct view of the connected database table contents.

-The connected database Field data is mapped to the NEXUS Server Part Source System Field data via the comparative column listings under the Field Mappings tab, which allows the database entries to be assigned to matching Data Provider entries in the NEXUS Server.
-The system will automatically link equivalent field names, while the drop down list on each entry can be used to manually select a suitable field – in the below screen image, the
+The connected database Field data is mapped to the Workspace Part Source System Field data via the comparative column listings under the Field Mappings tab, which allows the database entries to be assigned to matching Data Provider entries in the Workspace.
+The system will automatically link equivalent field names, while the drop-down list on each entry can be used to manually select a suitable field – in the below screen image, the

 Costing database field is being mapped to the